fauen/fauen/README.md

 # Hi there 👋

 I'm Fauen and this is my README.
-Currently I have two public repositories.<br>
+Currently I have a couple of public repositories.<br>
 It's not much but it's mine.

 ## Some more information
-- 🔭 I’m currently working on bash and powershell scripting.
+- 🔭 I’m currently working on PowerShell scripting.
-- 🌱 I’m currently learning Hugo to create webpages.
+- 🌱 I’m currently learning PowerShell.
 - 👯 I’m looking to collaborate on some fun project.
-- 🤔 I’m looking for help with powershell.
+- 🤔 I’m looking for help with PowerShell.
 - 💬 Ask me about Minecraft and Diablo 3
 - 📫 How to reach me: Write an issue here on Github.
-- 😄 Pronouns: He/him
 - ⚡ Fun fact: I don't really know what I'm doing but somehow stuff works!

 ### You are more than welcome to reach out if you have any questions about my stuff.